 Why would I see a counselor?

-People visit counseling services for many reasons.
-Some are dealing with a diagnosis of depression, anxiety, bipolar disorder or post-traumatic stress disorder.
-Others do not have a mental health diagnosis but have found life is presenting more challenges than they feel they are equipped to handle.
-Counseling can provide a safe place to discuss the issues you are facing and help you find healthy ways to deal with them.
-Common reasons to come to a counselor include: feelings of sadness that won’t go away; feelings of homesickness that are interfering with your social life or school work; roommate issues; dating issues; overwhelming stress and/or anxiety; eating disorders; low self-esteem; parental issues; social anxiety; alcohol/drug related issues; anger control.
+People visit the counseling center for a variety of reasons.
+Many college students received treatment for mental health concerns such as depression, anxiety, substance abuse, etc. prior to arriving on campus and may need continuing treatment.
+Others do not have a mental health diagnosis, but have discovered that life is presenting more challenges than they feel they are equipped to handle.
+Counseling provides a safe place to discuss the issues you are facing and can help you find healthy ways to cope with them.
+Students frequently seeking counseling to address: feelings of sadness that won’t go away, feelings of homesickness that are interfering with their social life or school work, roommate conflicts, dating issues, overwhelming stress and/or anxiety, eating disorders, low self-esteem, parental issues, social anxiety, alcohol/drug related issues, and anger control.

 How much does counseling cost?